dovanquyet/vt_arc/README.md

 # If you don't see it, it means your job is canceled due to error or it's done.
 # You will see the job_id of your job in the first column.
 squeue

+# Use sacct to see completed jobs and resource usage
 sacct

 # To cancel a job